FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Technology.md

 ## Usefulness of learning technology

+>[!warning] Remember that
+[[Zettelkasten/The benefits of a system don’t increase with his complexity\|The benefits of a system don’t increase with his complexity]].
+And sometimes less is more.
+And you're likely to solve imaginary problems and make your life harder than initially was.

 1. Enhancing problem-solving and critical thinking skills
 2. Increasing efficiency and productivity in various fields
 3. Expanding career opportunities and job prospects